 What is this engagement about?

-The Province of British Columbia, Lake Babine Nation and the Government of Canada are negotiating an agreement known as the Lake Babine Nation Foundation Agreement.
-The draft Foundation Agreement sets out a step-by-step vision for Lake Babine Nation to implement their rights and title, so they can build a strong, stable future for their Nation and their members.
+The Province of British Columbia, Lake Babine Nation and the Government of Canada have negotiated an agreement known as the Lake Babine Nation Foundation Agreement.
+The Foundation Agreement sets out a step-by-step vision for Lake Babine Nation to implement their rights and title, so they can build a strong, stable future for their Nation and their members.

 Through this agreement, Lake Babine Nation and the provincial and federal governments want to improve the region as a whole for everyone who lives there, where all communities thrive by working together.

-The draft Foundation Agreement is best described as a road-map.
-It proposes a series of commitments that the Nation and the provincial and federal governments intend to meet through collaboration and partnership.
+The Foundation Agreement is best described as a road-map.
+It contains a series of commitments that the Nation and the provincial and federal governments intend to meet through collaboration and partnership.
 This work will include local communities and industry within Lake Babine Territory.

-If ratified, this agreement is expected to be a model for how the Province, Canada, Indigenous Nations can work together to improve people’s lives and implement Aboriginal rights and title over time, consistent with the principles of the new Declaration on the Rights of Indigenous Peoples Act.
+This agreement offers a model for how the Province, Canada, Indigenous Nations can work together to improve people’s lives and implement Aboriginal rights and title over time, consistent with the principles of the new Declaration on the Rights of Indigenous Peoples Act.
 Lake Babine Nation and the provincial and federal governments are committed to achieving reconciliation through a renewed government-to-government relationship, supported by the Foundation Agreement.

 Please read below to find out more about the agreement and how you can get engaged.